alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 Well that's a [true story](https://puppet.com/docs/puppet/5.3/style_guide.html#multiple-resources) about the style guide in Puppet, and it should be true of Terraform by the end of 2019!

-The first part of this post, if you like, is James Schubin's [Iteration in Puppet](https://ttboj.wordpress.com/2013/11/17/iteration-in-puppet/) much ranked 2013 post on iteration in Puppet in the bad old days - for Terraform 0.11.
-And in the second part, I look at iteration in Terraform 0.12-beta2.
+This post, if you like, is James Schubin's [Iteration in Puppet](https://ttboj.wordpress.com/2013/11/17/iteration-in-puppet/) much ranked 2013 post on iteration in Puppet in the bad old days - but for Terraform 0.11.
+And in Part III, I look at iteration in Terraform 0.12-beta2.

 ## Iteration in Terraform 0.11